Register your domain name

 Every website has a specific name to identify it on the web, called a domain name.
 Like your home address, it consists of different parts.
 The domain name has to be unique and only lead to one website.
 That’s why you need to check if the domain name you want is still free and not already taken.

 A domain name may start with “www.” but web browsers will recognise it automatically, so it’s not essential.
 The next part of the domain name, the second-level domain, is what people will recognise and remember.
 It could be your company’s name, for example.
-The last part is the top-level domain (TLD), which can be generic (.net, .com, .org) or geographic (.uk, .wales, etc).
+The last part is the top-level domain (TLD), which can be generic (.net, .com, .org) or geographic (.uk, .cymru, etc).

 To find out if the domain name you want to register is available, use the IONOS domain checker.